OpenAT/online/addons-own/fso_rest_api/sphinx_doc/use_cases/submitting_donations.rst

 2) Create a :ref:`sale_order` including one or more :ref:`sale_order_line` for the order details
 3) Create a :ref:`payment_transaction` for the payment details
 4) Update the :ref:`sale_order` setting the `state` and `payment_tx_id`
+5) Optional: send a :ref:`mail_message` with a comment for the organisation

 Example